 Studies have found that students who learn to read music have better math skills than their non-musical counterparts.
 The evidence is so compelling that one researcher who set out to disprove the link found after ten years of research that the relationship remained strong even after adjusting for several other factors.
 Today’s economy is more reliant on workers who are deft at math and science, so giving students an extra edge through music sets them up for success in life.

 We hear from the seasoned instructors at Forbes Music Company that they have seen their students blossom in creativity through music education.
 While well-meaning curriculum experts focus on the academic subjects as a measure of proper education, it has been understood since antiquity that education involves the whole individual.
 So much of what’s happening in the classroom is about cramming data into young minds, but music allows students to develop their artistic talents and expression independent of facts and figures.
+When the creativity is there sometimes we need a little help putting it all together.
+Someone to write essays for me by domyessay experts will alleviate that.

 Higher Graduation Rate